extra-coin/hub/GAMEJAME_CHECKLIST.md

 - [ ] Make sure you know where the fire alarm is, and how to proceed
 - [ ] Install rooms: tables, chairs, entrance desk
 - [ ] Place connected electric outlets at every tables
-- [ ] Print the wifi credentials and pin it in many places
+- [ ] Print the wifi credentials large, and pin it in many places
 - [ ] Manage the entrance
  - make each participant sign the attendance sheet
  - give pass / rubber stamp